neftjs/neft/index.coffee.md

 		constructor: (table, id) ->
-			assert.instanceOf @, Db, "Use `new` to init Db query" assert.isString table, "Table name must be a string" assert.isString id, "Id of document must be a string" if id?
+			assert.instanceOf @, Db, "Use `new` to init Db query" assert.isString table, "Table name must be a string" assert.isPrimitive id, "Id of document must be primitive" if id?

 			# Define if `Collection` should execute query.
 			# It not have place if any documents won't be returned